• Skip to primary navigation

 What goes well with taco soup?

-Taco soup with black beans and your favorite toppings can stand on its own, but if you are having a dinner party or your family loves all the side dishes, here are some suggestions: cornbread, tortilla chips, rice with cilantro and lime, Mexican street corn, and frozen virgin margarita.
+Taco soup and your favorite toppings can stand on its own, but if you are having a dinner party or your family loves all the side dishes, here are some suggestions: cornbread, tortilla chips, rice with cilantro and lime, Mexican street corn, and a frozen virgin margarita.

-Yes, this taco soup with black beans recipe is freezer friendly, so make up a big batch and stash it away in the freezer for your busiest days.
+Yes, our taco soup is freezer friendly, so make up a big batch and stash it away in the freezer for your busiest days.
 Just follow these tips.
 Cool to room temperature.
 Put it into a freezer-friendly airtight container.
 Freeze in family-size portions for 4 people or in individual servings.
 Label the container with the date.
 It will keep in the freezer for 3 months.

 How do you thicken taco soup?

-Did you accidentally add too much water or broth to make your taco soup go further?
+Did you accidentally add too much water or chicken broth to make your taco soup go further?
 If you need to thicken the soup, here are some tips: add a few tablespoons of tomato paste.
-Bulk it up by adding more meat or kidney or black beans.
+Bulk it up by adding more cooked hamburger or kidney or black beans.
 Let it simmer with the lid off to evaporate some of the liquid.

 Serve